 Based in St. Paul, Metropolitan State University has a Master of Science in Technical Communication program, offered through its School of Communication, Writing, and the Arts.
 This program includes advanced study in both technical communication theory and practice, and is designed to help professionals in a wide range of fields, from education to marketing to science and engineering.
 The core curriculum is comprised of four courses in areas such as rhetorical theory, technical communication theory and research, and technical communication in international contexts.
 Students must also complete one of three technology-related courses: Advanced Writing and Designing for the Web, Digital Storytelling, or Online Education and Training.
 They then select three electives, with options including Document Design, Organizational Behavior, Project Management, Issues in Communication Technology, Environmental Communication, and more.
 Students may use independent study or an internship to fulfill one elective requirement.
 Metropolitan State also offers students the opportunity to earn a certificate in Design of User Experience or Project Management.

-Minnesota State University, Mankato’s School of Communication has a Master of Arts in Communication Studies with a specialization in Communication and Media, and a Master of Science in Communication Studies with emphasis areas in Organization and Public Relations, and Culture and Relationships.
-The Master of Arts in Communication Studies, which is geared towards students who wish to pursue doctorate-level studies in communication, features core classes in communication theory and culture and communication, as well as electives in communication pedagogy, intercultural communication, and rhetorical criticism.
-The Master of Science in Communication, which is suitable for students who plan on pursuing a career in communication within a particular industry, includes core classes in communication theory, along with elective classes in organizational communication, communication for professionals, relational communication, intercultural communication, and topics in rhetoric and culture.
+Minnesota State University, Mankato’s School of Communication has a Master of Arts in Communication and Media, as well as a Master of Science in Communication Studies with emphasis areas in Organization and Conflict, and Culture and Relationships.
+The Master of Arts in Communication and Media, which is geared towards students who wish to pursue doctorate-level studies in communication, features core classes in communication theory and culture and communication, as well as electives in communication pedagogy, intercultural communication, and rhetorical criticism.
+The Master of Science in Communication Studies, which is suitable for students who plan on pursuing a career in communication within a particular industry, includes core classes in communication theory and research methods, along with elective classes in organizational communication, training and development, grassroots advocacy, communication for professionals, strategic campaigns, relational communication, intercultural communication, and topics in rhetoric and culture.

 Minnesota State University, Mankato’s English Department offers a Master of Science in Technical Communication that prepares students for careers in technical documentation, science and technology writing, and research.
 This degree program involves the completion of core courses in writing and editing technical publications, technical documentations and their policies and procedures, and rhetorical theory for technical documentation.
 After core classes, students can choose from electives in areas such as visual technical communication, international technical communication, document design, usability, user experience, and researching and writing technical reports.
 Students must also complete an internship and a capstone experience, which can be fulfilled through a thesis, an alternate plan paper, or a capstone course.